justopie/justopie.github.io/_posts/2016-01-18-add-a-point-to-a-point-group-with-autolisp.md

 ;   Update ()
 ```

 With this object dump, we can see we have a couple of points in this group.
 However, the Points property is marked read-only `(RO)`.
-Is we retrieve the point property, the returned value will be a variant, which will need additional simplification down to a list.
+If we retrieve the point property, the returned value will be a variant, which will need additional simplification down to a list.

 If we keep looking at the properties and methods, we can see the point group has a method of `ContainsPoints (1)`.
 The 1 following the name means we must supply one argument to this method for it to work.
 Consulting the [Civil 3D .NET API Reference](http://docs.autodesk.com/CIV3D/2015/ENU/API_Reference_Guide/html/57e2c379-a23b-fa8d-943d-c34b6b9d7142.htm), we can see the argument should be an integer.
 I guess that means we should supply the method with a point number.